Chat

 onSlashCommand

 Fires when a user invokes a /command in the message composer.
-Currently supported on Slack.
+Currently supported on Slack and Discord.

 // Specific command